Coveros/hol-copilot-lab/Instructions/Labs/Lab-7-Customizing-Copilot.md

 It began when you asked GitHub Copilot to spin up a new test suite for a customer support utility and you received tests written using the Jest framework when your company uses Puppeteer.
 You later received functionality from GitHub Copilot that utilized the wrong version of an API for your payment processor.

-You've begun to notice that every new context in which you utilize GitHub Copilot—new Copilot Chat threads, individual Issues assigned to Coding Agent, or using resources drawn from MCPs to create improved functionality—require you to regurgitate a copy-pasted list of do's and don'ts regarding style guides, package versions, and response formatting to ensure GitHub Copilot provides an answer that is not just functional but also correct for your organizational standards.
+You've begun to notice that every new context in which you utilize GitHub Copilot—new GitHub Copilot Chat threads, individual Issues assigned to Coding Agent, or using resources drawn from MCPs to create improved functionality—require you to regurgitate a copy-pasted list of do's and don'ts regarding style guides, package versions, and response formatting to ensure GitHub Copilot provides an answer that is not just functional but also correct for your organizational standards.
 There has to be a better way to ensure GitHub Copilot knows which rules to follow, and some diving into the internet leads you to a perfect solution: custom instructions files.

 ## 📄 Introduction to Custom Instructions